15 tips for a successful marriage.

 - Surprise your spouse with a thoughtful love letter.
 Love letters never go out of style.

-I used to write my husband quite a bit of love letters before I started my blog.
+I used to write to my husband quite a bit of love letters before I started my blog.
 Even though I’ve become super busy, I still make time to write him love letters on special occasions.
-You can also purchase the LoveBook in the link down below as a romantic gesture to your spouse.
-Use the code LOVEALWAYS10 for a discount:

 - Pray together as much as possible.